-If a human being falls into a place where there is water or fire, one may bring him up by means of a ladder or a rope or some other instrument.
-No one is to present any offering upon the altar on the Sabbath except the statutory Sabbath burnt offering, as the Scripture puts it, your "Sabbath-offerings exclusively."
+If a human being falls into a place where there is water or fire, 54 one may bring him up by means of a ladder or a rope or some other instrument.
+No one is to present any offering upon the altar on the Sabbath except the statutory Sabbath burnt offering-as the Scripture puts it, your Sabbath-offerings exclusively' [Lev.
+23.38].
+55 wicked is an abomination, but the mere prayer of the righteous is like an acceptable offering' [Prov.
+15.8].